Section 125 Cafeteria Plan Benefits for Employees: What It Means for Your Paycheck

 5. "Free" virtual care may be part of the plan

 Some Section 125 plans bundle a virtual primary care membership into the benefits menu.
 Employees can select it at $0 or a very low contribution, because the employer's FICA savings fund it.
-If your plan offers this, enroll — it covers urgent care, prescriptions, and mental health at no per-visit cost.
+If your plan offers this.
+Enroll.
+It covers urgent care, prescriptions, and mental health at no per-visit cost.

 6. Small employers can offer this too